 - The producers of Spider-Man: The Animated Series had a list of requirements to keep the show family-friendly.
 Some were animated staples such as laser guns and not mentioning "death", "die", etc.; but some were utterly ridiculous ("Caution that when Spider-Man lands on the roof, he doesn't harm any pigeons.").

 - Subversion: the UK — specifically, Channel 4 — has exhibited a hefty amount of adult animation for TV.

 - Daria aired on The N, which at first shared a channel with preschool channel Noggin.
-Episodes shown on The N were frequently censored to remove any references to things like sex, drinking, or other "mature" content.
-What makes this particularly infuriating is that Degrassi, The N's most popular show, deals with these kinds of topics all the time.
+Episodes shown on The N were frequently censored to remove any references to things like sex, drinking, or other "mature" content (Despite this, the show is rated TV-PG).
+What makes this particularly infuriating is that Degrassi, (a teen drama which is TV-14) The N's most popular show, deals with these kinds of topics all the time.

 - Sky One used to air Family Guy and Baby Blues as part of their Saturday Morning line-up, along with kids stuff in the early part of the decade.
 They, uh, did not last long.
 Though in the latter's case, please note that the comic strip was family-friendly.